MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/data-model-cpp-additional-interfaces.md

 The GetNext method both moves the enumerator forward and returns the native/language construct at that position in the enumeration.

 ---

 ## <span id="related_topics"></span>Related topics

+This topic is part of a series which describes the interfaces accessible from C++, how to use them to build a C++ based debugger extension, and how to make use of other data model constructs (e.g.: JavaScript or NatVis) from a C++ data model extension.

 [Debugger Data Model C++ Overview](data-model-cpp-overview.md)